ShashaHan-collab/HubDiseaseAccruals/README.md

 Meta-packages and development:tidyverse,devtools

-# Descriptions of the files

-In the "main analysis" subfolder:
-1.identification_of_directional_disease_pairs.R includes the code to quantify the directional association between two diseases.The strength of this association was measured using a matched relative risk (RR) approach.

-2.directionality_testing.R includes the code to assess the statistical significance of each chain (D1 to D2) with RR >1 using a binomial test.

-3.construction_of_disease_accrual_trajectories.R includes the code to construct disease trajectories as sequences of three distinct diseases (D1 to D2 to D3).
+# Repository Structure
+📁 main_analysis/
+Core analytical scripts implementing the methodological pipeline:

+identification_of_directional_disease_pairs.R
+Implements the matched relative risk approach to quantify directional disease associations

+directionality_testing.R
+Performs binomial testing for statistically significant disease chains (RR > 1)

+construction_of_disease_accrual_trajectories.R
+Constructs three-disease sequences (D₁ → D₂ → D₃) from significant disease pairs

+healthcare_utilization_and_costs_of_trajectories.R
-4.healthcare_utilization_and_costs_of_trajectories includes the code for the longitudinal approach to track healthcare utilization and costs across the multimorbidity trajectory.
+Tracks longitudinal healthcare utilization and costs across multimorbidity trajectories

+trajectory_clustering.R
-5.trajectory_clustering.R includes the code for the nested k-means clustering approach to group the identified trajectories.
+Implements nested k-means clustering to identify hub chains and group disease progression patterns

-The "source data" subfolder includes the source data for the plots, figures 1-5.
-The "source plot" subfolder includes the plotting code for figures 1-5.
+📁 source_data/
+Contains all source data required to reproduce Figures 1-5 from the manuscript.

+📁 source_plot/
+Includes complete plotting code for generating Figures 1-5 as presented in the manuscript.

+# Usage
+Execute scripts in numerical order within the main_analysis/ directory to reproduce the complete analytical pipeline:

+Start with directional pair identification

+Proceed to significance testing

+Construct disease trajectories

+Analyze healthcare utilization

+Perform trajectory clustering

+# Citation
+If you use this code in your research, please cite our publication.